ethanwerner/header-libraries/README.md

 # C Header Libraries

 The following libraries are *highly* experimental and should be treated as such.
 The intent of this repository is archival in nature.
-While I do use many of the following libraries in my projects, they are not production ready.
+Although I do use many of the following libraries in my projects, they are not production ready.

-Please feel free to create issues, and pull requests are always welcome.

 ## ann.h - Artifical Neural Network